-The assessment tools in Appendices C and E are provided to assist the researcher in completing project assessments.
+The assessment tools in Appendices C and D are provided to assist the researcher in completing project assessments.

-- 10.1 Purpose of Section This section describes how export control assessments will be completed at the UW.
-These assessments fall into two categories: - 10.1.1 Project assessments to determine whether an export license is needed. - 10.1.2 Assessments to categorize products: - 10.1.2.1 Manufactured by the organization completing the assessment. - 10.1.2.2 Manufactured elsewhere and incorporated into the organization's product(s).
+- 10.1 Purpose of Section This section describes what processes the UW conducts to comply with the Export Control regulations.
+These assessments typically fall into two categories: - 10.1.1 Assessments to determine whether an export license is needed. - 10.1.2 Assessments to categorize products: - 10.1.2.1 Manufactured by the organization completing the assessment. - 10.1.2.2 Manufactured elsewhere and incorporated into the organization's product(s).